Finding the cheapest car insurance for college students doesn’t have to be as hard as your linguistics course.

 - Gap insurance: This covers the difference between your car’s value and what you have left to pay on the loan.

 If you drive a car, you need decent coverage that will give you enough protection in the event of an accident.
 And if you’re a college student, it’s no different.

-Best Car Insurance For College Students: Cost
+How Much Does Car Insurance For College Students Cost?

 There are many factors to consider when looking for the best car insurance for college students.
 Along with the amount of coverage, one of the most important things to college students is cost.
 Let’s take a closer look at some of the costs associated with auto insurance.

 What’s the average cost of car insurance for college students?

 According to the Insurance Information Institute, adding a young driver to a policy can lead to a 50- to 100-percent increase in plan cost.

 Why is car insurance for college students more expensive?

 There are several factors that determine the cost of car insurance for college students including inexperience compared to older drivers and lower miles on the odometer.
 Similarly, college students tend to speed or have unsafe habits such as not wearing a seatbelt or texting while driving – and in the worst cases, driving under the influence.